scanerator/scanerator/README.md

 ## Usage
-The utility class [`Scanerator`](scanerator/src/main/java/org/scanerator/Scanerator.java) can be used for most operations on `OrderedIterable` instances, as well as for wrapping existing `Iterable` instances.
+The utility class [`Scanerator`](scanerator/src/main/java/org/scanerator/Scanerator.java) can be used for most operations on `Iterable` instances, as well as for wrapping existing `Iterable` instances.

 Basic Usage: